Minimum Spanning Tree Cycle Intersection Problem: Abstract

 \section{Abstract}

 Consider a connected graph $G$ and let $T$ be a spanning tree of $G$.
 Every edge $e \in G-T$ induces a cycle in $T \cup \{e\}$.
 The intersection of two distinct such cycles is the set of edges of $T$ that belong to both cycles.
 We consider the problem of finding a spanning tree that has the least number of such non-empty intersections.
+In this article we analyze the particular case of complete graphs, and formulate a conjecture for graphs that have a universal vertex.